TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.wvd/wvdvalidationenv-public.md

   "ingestionClientIdentities": [],
   "version": 1.0,
   "learnMoreLink": "https://docs.microsoft.com/azure/virtual-desktop/create-validation-host-pool",
-  "description": "Deploy Host Pool to validation environment", "longDescription": "We have detected that Windows Virtual Desktop Host Pool is not deployed in validation environment in current subscription.
-Session Hosts that are running as part of Host Pool deployed to validation environment help increasing resiliency to potential changes caused by service deployment.
-Ensuring that Host Pool is deployed to validation ring, business continuity should improve with early detection of potential issues with version released and deployed to production environment later.", "potentialBenefits": "Ensure business continuity through WVD service deployments", "actions": [
+  "description": "No validation environment enabled", "longDescription": "We have determined that you do not have a validation environment enabled in current subscription.
+When creating your host pools, you have selected "No" for "Validation environment" in the properties tab.
+Having at least one host pool with a validation environment enabled, ensures the business continuity through Windows Virtual Desktop service deployments with early detection of potential issues.", "potentialBenefits": "Ensure business continuity through WVD service deployments", "actions": [
     {